 The low potency ales and beers that people drink on a daily basis would have been made at home by the women of the household, introducing yeast from one batch to the next.
 It was brewed from grains, mainly barley but whatever was seasonally available, boiled in water in a kiln, that would have given the liquid a smoky smell and flavour.
 Other ingredients could also be added to the mix to produce a unique taste, such as juniper or horehound.

 On special occasions in the house of the lord, the Vikings would have drunk a stronger mead, which was probably between 10 and 20 percent.
-It was made from blending two or three pounds of honey with a gallon of water, and then adding other flavourful plants to make different varieties.
-The resulting drink could have been a light, wine-like concoction, or something more heavy, like a liquor.
-This would only have been drink on special occasions due to the among of honey needed to produce the mead.
+It was made by blending two or three pounds of honey with a gallon of water, and then adding other flavourful plants to make different varieties.
+The resulting drink could have been a light, wine-like concoction, or something heavier, like a liquor.
+This would only have been drunk on special occasions due to the among of honey needed to produce the mead.

 The Vikings, great travellers and traders, also drank imported alcohol, though again this would mainly have been at the tables of lords on special occasions.
 Wine was a common drink across the Mediterranean for more than a millennium before the Viking age.
 While grapes do not grow in the north, the Vikings certainly traded for the drink.
 And would often include wine, or even vineyards, in the tributes that they demanded after raids.
 It is telling that Leif Erikson was so delighted when he discovered grapes in the Americas that he named the new land Vinland.